TRAVEL WRITING

 An essay about traveling to the Stone Circle for one sunrise hour.
 Considers imaginary histories, breakthroughs in archaeology, the nature of technology, and how the search for meaning in the Stone Age and our Silicon Age compares.

-“Calling:” A travel memoir set in Bukit Tinggi, West Sumatra, on the world’s largest matrilineal society.
+A travel memoir set in Bukit Tinggi, West Sumatra, on the world’s largest matrilineal society.
+Property and businesses are passed through the female line, yet the society is devoutly Muslim.

 NYT